A book about being gay that speaks to conservative Christians

 - Audiobook (narrated by me): Audible | audiobooks.com | audiobookstore.com | Google Play | iTunes | Kobo

-Most books on this subject either don’t understand LGBT people or don’t understand conservative Christians, so I set out to write one that understands both.
+Most books on this subject either don’t understand LGBTQ people or don’t understand conservative Christians, so I set out to write one that understands both.
 I had no idea how popular it would become.

 Torn is the story of my journey as a devout evangelical who discovered himself to be gay.
 Throughout the book, I use personal stories, pop-culture references, and scientific research to discuss a number of the issues Christians care about: Why are people gay?
 Can sexual orientation be changed?
 How has the church responded?
 How should the church respond?
 And what does the Bible say about it all?